 Do you have an idea for a post or have a question that you'd like answered?
 Send it to us!

-The heat is blazing and our Summer cravings are still in full swing!
-With the end of Summer just around the corner, take the next few weeks to savor every last bit of heat and some our favorite end of Summer treats:
+The heat is blazing and our Summer cravings are still in full swing.
+With the end of Summer just around the corner, take the next few weeks to savor every last bit of heat and some of our favorite end of Summer treats.

 Ice Cream: “Go big or go home.”
 As much as I’m a dietitian and health enthusiast, that’s my motto when it comes to ice cream.
 See, I love ice cream.
-Like, love it and grew up in a household where this was a thing.
+Like, love it and grew up in a household where ice cream was our thing.
 Sundae Saturday?
 Yup.
 Sundae Tuesday?
 We made that happen too.
-Although I like frozen yogurt, when I’m craving ice cream, I go for it and this is often the better way to address cravings (when in moderation of course).
+Although I like frozen yogurt, when I’m craving ice cream, I embrace it and this is often the better way to address cravings.
 So, what better time to treat yourself with a cone than the hottest days of summer?
 Go for it.

 Shaken Iced Teas: I’m by far a coffee drinker, but Starbucks’ shaken iced teas are beginning to make me rethink my morning caffeine.
-With flavors like passion fruit, blackberry, mint, and lemon, I love gulping this down after a morning run for just the right amount of caffeine.
-Ask for the unsweetened version with a splash of lemonade for a healthier version with just enough sweet and tartiness.
+With flavors like passion fruit, blackberry, mint, and lemon, I love gulping this down after a morning run for just the right energy boost.
+Ask for the unsweetened version with a splash of lemonade for a version with just enough sweet and tartiness.

 Beets: I’ll be honest, I hate beets.
-I have tried them roasted, raw, plain, or mixed into an otherwise delicious salad and for some reason just can’t bring myself to like them.
-However, this is just UNFORTUNATE because I love the IDEA of beets.
-A not-so-common veggie unlike any other.
-A vibrant purple/red color and packed with potassium, magnesium, fiber, phosphorus, vitamins A, B, & C, beta-carotene, folic acid and plenty more nutrition.
+I have tried them roasted, raw, plain, or mixed into an otherwise delicious salad and for some reason, I just can’t bring myself to like them.
+However, this is just unfortunate because I love the IDEA of beets.
+A not-so-common veggie unlike any other, beets contain blood flow-boosting nitrates and are packed with potassium, magnesium, fiber, phosphorus, vitamins A, B, & C, beta-carotene, folic acid and plenty more nutrition.
 Check out all the benefits of beets.

-Homemade Dressings Although there are many reputable brands out there, most salad dressings are packed with preservatives, unhealthy fats, artificial flavors and colors, and even added sugar!
-Talk about raining on your healthy salad parade.
-Instead, make your own dressing!
+Homemade Dressings Although there are many reputable brands out there, most salad dressings are packed with preservatives, unhealthy fats, artificial flavors and colors, and added sugar.
+Don't get me wrong, pre-made salad dressings are a practical choice and can be a part of a healthy diet, especially when acting as a transport system for veggies.
+However, making your own dressing can also be an easy alternative.
 For a basic combo, combine your choice of oil (like olive, walnut, or flaxseed), vinegar, and any flavors you want.
 Top off with a touch of salt and pepper.
-Check out Self’s recommendation for homemade salad dressings or follow this easy and awesome Food Network infographic for more creativity in the kitchen.
+Check out this infographic for more creativity in the kitchen.